-Because they are so small, it is difficult to sufficiently power the built-in amp and the size limitation reduces the overall effectiveness.
-This drastically reduces the power output potential resulting in your headphones likely being underpowered.
+Because they're so small, it's difficult to sufficiently power the built-in amp.
+This drastically reduces the power output potential ultimately resulting in your headphones being underpowered.

 A set of underpowered headphones will be limited when it comes to volume and sound quality.
 You will begin to hear the audio distort when using the headphone at high volumes.

 A standalone headphone amp will have enough space and enough power to satisfy your headphones.
 You can check out the most popular option below.

 - PORTABLE DESIGN - A sleek, brushed aluminum shell and chassis allow for durable, portable use.

 - LOW NOISE FLOOR - The unit has an optimized low-pass filter and selectable bass boost circuit that are designed for a low noise floor in all states.

 - When should you buy a headphone amp?